nfsiddiqui/nfsiddiqui.github.io/_posts/2018-10-28-greatest-hits-in-sidechannel-attacks.markdown

 + Credit for the good stuff goes to [Zakir Durumeric](https://zakird.com/), newly minted security professor at Stanford, mistakes are mine!
 + You can get a survey of security topics by reading through the selected papers for the class Zakir is teaching, [CS 356 - Topics in Computer and Network Security](https://cs356.stanford.edu/)
-+ Credit goes to [Feross Aboukhadijeh](feross.org) for finding the visual microphone videos
++ Credit goes to [Feross Aboukhadijeh](feross.org) for finding the visual microphone video